vnsny-bia/VisitContactTrace/README.md

 ## Using the R Console ##

 In order to run the VisitContactTrace application, you must copy and paste two commands into the R Console.
 The R Console looks like the image below.
-You should write or paste the commands here in order to to install and run the VisitContactTrace application on your computer.
+You should write or paste the commands here in order to install and run the VisitContactTrace application on your computer.

 <img src="./inst/www/Rconsole-image.PNG" width="800" align="center"/>